 Additionally, you may notice there are no pop-ups, pop-unders or other attempts to hijack your attention.
 These are all annoying, and you will not find them here.

 All of my content is completely free to read and access.
 There are no paid or private sections you are missing.

+The links do not change your purchase price.
+I do not get to see what any individual purchases.
 Thank you for reading this article.
 Feel free to leave comments on this bag or my review in the comments section below.